 In 2021, the Board of Management consisted of four members: a Chief Executive Officer (CEO), a Chief Operating Officer (COO), a Chief Financial Officer (CFO) and a Chief Transition Officer (CTO).
 The Board of Management consists of three male members and one female member.
 This means that women make up 25% of the Board of Management.
 The target percentage for the composition of the Board of Management is a minimum of 30% women and a minimum of 30% men.
 Diversity is a key consideration when undertaking a new search.
 Each vacancy gives rise to discussion of the desirable outcome also in terms of our diversity aims.

 The Supervisory Board appointed Koen Bogers as the new CEO and Trudy Onland as the new COO of Stedin Group with effect from 1 June 2021.
 Koen Bogers succeeded Marc van der Linden, who stepped down following the expiry of his term of office.
 Trudy Onland succeeded Judith Koole, who announced her intention to step down as COO at the end of 2020.

 Strategy Management Team

-The Supervisory Board has two permanent committees, composed as follows as of September 2020:
+The Supervisory Board has two permanent committees:

 Supervisory Board members are appointed for a term of four years and can be reappointed for a maximum of two additional four-year terms.
 The Supervisory Board can suspend members of the Supervisory Board.
 The Netherlands Enterprise Court at the Amsterdam Court of Appeal can dismiss Supervisory Board members.
 The General Meeting of Shareholders can withdraw its trust in the full Supervisory Board or in individual Supervisory Board members.